The Rising Tide

 How Can Small Businesses Keep Up?

 So, large organisations are currently engaging in a major recruitment drive for staff with these specific skill sets.
 But smaller businesses preparing for the coming spike in complaints and collections needs, are facing some hurdles.
-What can you do if you have a small team that are used to handling a much lower number of complaints and collections activity, but do not have the capacity to add more?
+What can you do if you have a small team that is used to handling a much lower number of complaints and collections activity, but do not have the capacity to add more?

 There is the physical space needed for extra staff, and some highly successful Financial Services businesses with sizable customer bases are surprisingly small operations that simply do not have the spare offices and desks to fill with the number of people needed to tackle this challenge.
 Even if they are working remotely, albeit, for the short term, the cost of supplying the necessary secure, and compliant phone and computer systems is just not economical for many.